aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 Pattern # 2 : Custom networking with new Secondary CIDR ranges.
 This pattern will first create Secondary CIDRs and Secondary Subnets with specified range of CIDRs as shown below in `resourceProvider` command.
 Then the VPC CNI addon will setup custom networking based on the parameters `awsVpcK8sCniCustomNetworkCfg`, `eniConfigLabelDef: "topology.kubernetes.io/zone"` for your Amazon EKS cluster workloads with created secondary subnet ranges to solve IP exhaustion.
 We are also enabling prefix delegation to ENIs using the paramter `enablePrefixDelegation`.

+Note: If you are using this approach, Please dont install any other addons other than addon other than VPC CNI at first place.
+Just install the Blueprints stack with only VPC CNI addon with below configurations for custom networking.
+Please remove any existing nodes and add a new node group and then install required Addons.

 ```typescript
 import 'source-map-support/register';
 import * as cdk from 'aws-cdk-lib';